paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 ## § 6207.
 Limits on grants for Radio Free Europe and Radio Liberty
 **(a) Board of RFE/RL, Incorporated** The Board may not make any grant to RFE/RL, Incorporated, unless the certificate of incorporation of RFE/RL, Incorporated, has been amended to provide that—

-(1) the Board of Directors of RFE/RL, Incorporated, shall consist of the members of the Broadcasting Board of Governors established under [section 6203 of this title](./chapter-071-united-states-international-broadcasting.md#section-6203) and of no other members; and
+(1) the Board of Directors of RFE/RL, Incorporated, shall consist of the members authorized under [section 6204(a)(20) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6204/a/20&num=0&edition=prelim); and

 (2) such Board of Directors shall make all major policy determinations governing the operation of RFE/RL, Incorporated, and shall appoint and fix the compensation of such managerial officers and employees of RFE/RL, Incorporated, as it considers necessary to carry out the purposes of the grant provided under this chapter.